raspberrychris/cryptotravellers/content/blog/dogemania-how-long-will-it-last.md

 Many experienced traders are either staying completely clear of [Dogecoin]() as they see it as too risky an investment, or alternatively they are buying the dips and banking all the way to the top - this ofcourse is a high risk, high return strategy and you shouldn't rush to put your life savings into is a meme coin if you are just starting out in crypto.

 New investors to the space may get FOMO not realising that the coin could crash dramatically once the whales have had their fun.
 Some twitter users have [drawn parallels between Doge and XRP](https://twitter.com/lowstrife/status/1389794278096965632?s=20).
-It is definitely a good idea to do as much research as you can before you make a serious investment decision.
+It is definitely a good idea to do as much research as you can before you make a serious investment decision on any crypto, let alone Doge.

 ## Elon Musk Hosting SNL